remyLemeunier/crontab/README.md

 	;

 	$crontab = new Crontab();
+	$crontab->setMailto('your.email@email.com');
 	$crontab->addJob($job);

 	$crontab->write();

+You can render what you have created:

+	echo $crontab->render();

 You can also parse existing crontab file

+	use Yzalis\Components\Crontab\Crontab;
-	use Yzalis\Component\Crontab;
+	use Yzalis\Components\Crontab\Job;

     $crontab = new Crontab();
     $jobs = $crontab->parseFile($filename);

+And then you can delete a job you don't want anymore:
+	$crontab->removeJob($theJobYouWantToDelete);

 Resources
 ---------

-You can run the unit tests with the following command:
+You can run the unit tests with the following command.
+You need to be in the crontab directory and have phpunit installed on your computer:

     phpunit

+Unit tests ll delete your actual crontab.
+Save it before testing the crontab component.